ax1/a1-notify/README.md

 Use different techniques to notify an event (alarm, trigger).

-Available methods: beep, email, web push notification, sms to phone.
+Available methods: beep, email, web push notification, sms to phone, or desktop pop-up.

 ## Email special case